-Entry of place to prevent offence, injury or domestic violence
+372 Entry of place to prevent offence, injury or domestic violence

-- 372.(1) This section applies if a police officer reasonably suspects- - (a) there is an imminent risk of either of the following happening at a place- - (i) injury to a person; - (ii) an offence involving damaging property; or - (b) domestic violence is occurring, or has occurred before the officer's arrival, at a place. - (2) It is lawful for the police officer to enter the place and stay on it for the time reasonably necessary- - (a) to establish whether the reason for the entry exists; and - (b) to ensure that, in the officer's opinion, an imminent risk of injury, damage or domestic violence does not exist at the place; and - (c) to give or arrange for reasonable help to any person at the place. - (3) The police officer may detain anyone at the place for the time reasonably necessary to establish whether the reason for the entry exists. - (4) If the police officer is reasonably satisfied a reason for the entry exists, the police officer may do any of the following- - (a) detain a person for a search or to prevent acts of violence or damage to property; - (b) search anyone detained for anything that may be, or has been used to cause the injury or damage or for an act of domestic violence; - (c) search the place-
+(1) This section applies if a police officer reasonably suspects-

+- (a) there is an imminent risk of either of the following happening at a place- - (i) injury to a person; - (ii) an offence involving damaging property; or - (b) domestic violence is occurring, or has occurred before the officer's arrival, at a place.

+(2) It is lawful for the police officer to enter the place and stay on it for the time reasonably necessary-

+- (a) to establish whether the reason for the entry exists; and - (b) to ensure that, in the officer's opinion, an imminent risk of injury, damage or domestic violence does not exist at the place; and - (c) to give or arrange for reasonable help to any person at the place.

+(3) The police officer may detain anyone at the place for the time reasonably necessary to establish whether the reason for the entry exists.

+(4) If the police officer is reasonably satisfied a reason for the entry exists, the police officer may do any of the following-

+(a) detain a person for a search or to prevent acts of violence or damage to property;

-- (i) for anyone who may be at risk of being injured or subject to an act of domestic violence or associated domestic violence; and - (ii) for anything that may be, or has been, used to cause the injury or damage or for an act of domestic violence or associated domestic violence; - (d) seize anything found at the place or on a person at the place that may be, or has been used to cause the injury or damage or for the act of domestic violence or associated domestic violence.
+- (c) search the place - for anyone who may be at risk of being injured or subject to (i) an act of domestic violence or associated domestic violence: and - (ii) for anything that may be, or has been, used to cause the injury or damage or for an act of domestic violence or associated domestic violence: - (d) seize anything found at the place or on a person at the place that may be, or has been used to cause the injury or damage or for the act of domestic violence or associated domestic violence.